jonathancavazos/oimproject/project-proposal.md

 We hope to accomplish everything before the project is due.
 The main risk is also the application not working as intended -- or at all.

 ## Additional Course Content
+Learning flask could potentially help for the web page design portion of our project.
+And the applications from text-mining and API's will help when trying to hunt down data.
+Learning how to make a program voice activated would be helpful, but we don't think it's relevant to other projects.